lockejp2005/worktrial-sandbox-ecom/docs/prd.md

 ## START BACKSTORE FRONT END AGENT

-You will buiild out the front end for the back store of the eccommerce platform, this should be mostly ambigious and with lots of place to grow as this will be the main part where the candidate is assessed.
+You will build out the front end for the back store of the eccommerce platform, this should be mostly ambigious and with lots of place to grow as this will be the main part where the candidate is assessed.
 Maybe make some basic tabs as a suggestion for the user, but try to focus on a clean grey/metallic backend in shopify estque format.
 Focus mainly on the style, functionaltiy will be the candidate.

 Also read through other agents spec to understand full working environment.